junkilee/rms/README.md

 rms [![Build Status](https://api.travis-ci.org/WPI-RAIL/rms.png)](https://travis-ci.org/WPI-RAIL/rms)
 ===

+### This Version

+This forked version of RMS is especially made for the August Hackathon held by Brown University and WPI.

 #### RMS (Robot Management System)

 RMS is a remote lab management tool designed for use with controlling ROS enabled robots from the web.